 How to Repair Corrupt Photos (JPG, JPEG, PNG)?

 To fix corrupted pictures, you need to utilize a third-party software program.
-Card Data Recovery (Free Trial ) stood out straight away thanks to its easy-to-use and powerful features.
+Card Data Recovery for Windows (Free Trial ) stood out straight away thanks to its easy-to-use and powerful features.
 It does its best to recover all kinds of photos including JPG, JPEG, PNG, etc. on computer, SD card, smart phone, external hard drive and other storage media.
 This software enables you to preview each picture so you can judge the results right away.
 If you're using Mac OS X 10.10 Yosemite, 10.9, 10.8, 10.7 and lower, turn to Card Data Recovery for Mac (Free Trial).

 How to Prevent Corrupt Photos?